pathoam/solana/bench-exchange/README.md

   - A virtual asset that can be owned, traded, and holds virtual intrinsic value compared to other assets.
 There are four types of tokens in this demo, A, B, C, D.  Each one may be traded for another.
-- Token account
+- exchange account
-  - An account owned by the exchange that holds a quantity of one type of token.
+  - An account maintained by the exchange that holds a quantity of one type of asset.
 - Account request
-  - A request to create a token account
+  - A request to create an exchange account
 - Token request
-  - A request to deposit tokens of a particular type into a token account.
+  - A request to deposit tokens of a particular type into an exchange account.
-- Token pair
-  - A unique ordered list of two tokens.
-For the four types of tokens used in this demo, the valid pairs are AB, AC, AD, BC, BD, CD.
-- Direction of trade
-  - Describes which token in the pair the investor wants to sell and buy and can be either "To" or "From".
-For example, if an investor issues a "To" trade for "AB" then they which to exchange A tokens to B tokens.
-A "From" order would read the other way,  A tokens from B tokens.
 - Price ratio
   -  An expression of the relative prices of two tokens.
 They consist of the price of the primary token and the price of the secondary token.
 For